disha-mondal-github/disha-mondal-github/README.md

 <h3 align="left">Hi 👋!
-My name is Disha Mondal and I'm pursuing BTECH undergraduate in Computer Science and Engineering, from Netaji Subhash Engineering College and am currently in second year.
-I'm familiar with Python, C, HTML, CSS, JavaScript and am exploring Tensorflow alongwith KerasAPI.</h3>
+My name is Disha Mondal and I'm pursuing BTECH undergraduate in Computer Science and Engineering, from Netaji Subhash Engineering College and am currently in third year.
+I'm familiar with Python, C, HTML, CSS, JavaScript.</h3>

 ###